ionos-cloud/sdk-go-bundle/README.md

 # sdk-go-bundle
 Enables users of IONOS Cloud sdks to use one repo for all the GO SDKs released.

 ⚠️ **Note:** __sdk-go-bundle is currently in the Early Access (EA) phase.
-We recommend keeping usage and testing to non-production critical applications.
-As an alternative, you can still use the older separate repo SDKs in the table below.
+For production or critical applications, we recommend using the older separate repo SDKs in the table below.

 # Go API client for ionoscloud